IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/custom.md

    ```

 {% hint style="info" %}
-Invocation parameters are merged with the package parameters with the **invocation parameters overriding the package parameters**.
+Invocation parameters are merged with the package parameters.
+The invocation parameters override the package parameters.
 {% endhint %}

-## Sharing packages
+## Share packages

 After the actions and feeds that comprise a package are debugged and tested, the package can be shared with all OpenWhisk users.
 Sharing the package makes it possible for the users to bind the package, invoke actions in the package, and author OpenWhisk rules and sequence actions.